 - Sleeping through the night can be challenging for pregnant women; make up for lost time with a nap.

 - Naps help recharge your body and can help your baby to grow.

-- Retrain your thought patterns about naps!
-Replace your guilt of not being productive with positive thoughts about what you are doing.
-While you nap, you could be supporting your baby while a lung is developing, eyes are being formed, or a heart is beating for the first time.
+- Retrain your thought patterns about naps; replace your guilt of not being productive with positive thoughts about what you are doing.
+While you nap, you could be helping your baby make a lung, eyes could be forming, or a heart is beating for the first time.

 5. Use a Supportive Band and Kinesiology Tape

-- You can read more about these products and where to buy them in my post The Best Products for Hip, Back and Pelvic Pain During Pregnancy.
+You can read more about products that I use for pregnancy back pain in my post The Best Products for Hip, Back and Pelvic Pain During Pregnancy.

 love, love soaking in a nice bath.
-During pregnancy, I bathed often for pain relief. love,
+During pregnancy, I took a bath most nights to help with back pain. love,

 - It helps to add Epsom salts and essential oils to your bath for added relaxation and pain relief.
-DO NOT add essential oils directly into the bath water.
+But, DO NOT add essential oils directly into the bathwater.
 First, mix the essential oils into the Epsom salt.
 Then, add the oiled Epsom salts to your bath.

 - Natural pain reliever